martin4x4/Web1.0/README.md

 # Web1.0
-Experimental web page create with the help of AI
+Experimental website create with the help of AI